-- 1.1 The first pension scheme specially designed for Firefighters was introduced in 1926.
-As with all occupational pension schemes, the rules of the Firefighters' Pension Scheme are reviewed and amended from time to time.
-This report sets out the rules of the Firefighters' Pension Scheme 1992 ("FPS") which came into effect on 1 March 1992 but which has been amended on many occasions since that date. - 1.2 The FPS is a statutory, public service pension scheme initially made under section 26 of the Fire Services Act 1947.
-This Act was repealed by the Fire and Rescue Services Act 2004, but section 36 of the 2004 Act allowed the Scheme to continue in force.
-It became a closed scheme on 6 April 2006 when the New Firefighters' Pension Scheme was introduced. - 1.3 Unlike occupational pension schemes in the private sector, the FPS does not have trustees.
+- 1.1 As with all occupational pension schemes, the rules of the Firefighters' Pension Scheme are reviewed and amended from time to time.
+This report sets out the rules of the Firefighters' Pension Scheme 1992 ("FPS") which came into effect on 1 March 1992 but which has been amended on many occasions since that date. - 1.2 The FPS became a closed scheme on 6 April 2006 when the New Firefighters Pension Scheme was introduced.
+The FPS is a statutory, public service pension scheme initially made under section 26 of the Fire Services Act 1947.
+This Act was repealed by the Fire and Rescue Services Act 2004, but section 36 of the 2004 Act allowed the Scheme to continue in force. - 1.3 Unlike occupational pension schemes in the private sector, the FPS does not have trustees.
 Also, it does not have the usual type of pension fund found in the private sector which uses investments to help meet its liabilities.
-Although each Fire & Rescue Authority is required to maintain a pension fund which: - receives employee and employer contributions and transfer values from other schemes, and - pays out benefits and transfer values to other schemes
+Although each fire and rescue authority is required to maintain a pension fund which: - receives employee and employer contributions and transfer values from other schemes, and - pays out benefits and transfer values to other schemes - 1.4 The authority does not have the power to invest the money as would normally be the case with a pension fund.
+If the fund has insufficient money to meet all of its pension liabilities, the Welsh Ministers will make up the shortfall; if the fund is in surplus, the Welsh Minister is able to will take the excess to cover any shortfall.

-- 1.4 The Authority does not have the power to invest the money as would normally be the case with a pension fund.
-If the fund has insufficient money to meet all of its pension liabilities, the Secretary of State will make up the shortfall; if the fund is in surplus, the Secretary of State will take the excess to cover any shortfall in the funds of other authorities. - 1.5 Social Security rules can have an impact on the way pension schemes work.
-The FPS is "contracted out" of the State Second Pension arrangements.
-To be given contracted-out status a pension scheme has to meet certain minimum requirements.
-Members of a contracted-out scheme pay a lower, contracted out rate of National Insurance contributions. - 1.6 The FPS is a registered pension scheme for the purposes of the Finance Act 2004.
+- 1.5 The FPS is a registered pension scheme for the purposes of the Finance Act 2004.
 This means that HM Revenue and Customs allow certain tax concessions.
-Contributions attract tax-relief and some benefits, provided they are within required limits, are exempt from tax charges. - 1.7 Like all other pension schemes, the FPS must comply with Pension Acts although, as a public service scheme, it is exempt from certain requirements.
-Regulations made under Pension Acts requires the Scheme Manager (the Fire & Rescue Authority) you to be given items of basic information about the Scheme.
+Contributions attract tax-relief and some benefits, provided they are within required limits, are exempt from tax charges. - 1.6 Like all other pension schemes, the FPS must comply with Pension Acts although, as a public service scheme, it is exempt from certain requirements.
+Regulations made under Pension Acts requires the Scheme Manager (the Fire & Rescue Authority) to provide given items of basic information about the Scheme.

 - 2.1 Governance requirements are set out in the Public Service Pensions Act 2013 puts in place the legislative framework for the new governance arrangements for public services pension schemes.
 This includes the establishment of a "Local Pension Board".
-Due to the devolved nature of Firefighter pension schemes under the Public Service Pensions Act 2013 the Welsh Ministers are the Responsible Authority for the Firefighter Pension Scheme in Wales. - 2.2 South Wales Fire & Rescue Authority is the responsible Scheme Manager for the Firefighters' Pension Scheme 1992. - 2.3 The Local Pension Board is responsible for the governance and scrutiny for the Fire & Rescue Authority's management of the Firefighters' Pension Scheme 1992 and must report significant issues, breaches or conflicts of interest to the Scheme Manager. - 2.4 Attached at Appendix 1 is a summary of the Key features of the Fire Pension Scheme 1992
+Due to the devolved nature of firefighter pension schemes under the Public Service Pensions Act 2013 the Welsh Ministers are the Responsible Authority for the Firefighter Pension Scheme in Wales. - 2.2 South Wales Fire & Rescue Authority is the responsible Scheme Manager for the Firefighters' Pension Scheme 1992. - 2.3 The Local Pension Board is responsible for the governance and scrutiny for the Fire & Rescue Authority's management of the Firefighters' Pension Scheme 1992 and must report significant issues, breaches or conflicts of interest to the Scheme Manager. - 2.4 Attached at Appendix 1 a summary of the Key features of the Fire Pension Scheme 1992